RyunosukeWineDad/RyunosukeWineDad/README.md

    <p align="center"> ∘ If you use any slurs even in a friendly context ➤ Just makes me really uncomfortable ∘</p>
    <p align="center"> ∘ Kaeluc Shippers ➤ I follow the English GI version so seeing them shipped is a no go ∘</p>
    <p align="center"> ∘ When listed, LISTEN TO THE DNIUF ➤ Im usually on the island at these times anyway ∘</p>
-   <p align="center"> ∘ People who dislike others with shared kins ➤ Y'all tend to kin some of the most popular characters then get jealous when others do as well...like..?? ∘</p>
+   <p align="center"> ∘ People who dislike others with shared kins ➤ I get why, you dont control it, but still ∘</p>
    <p align="center"> ∘ If you dislike my behaviour/what I have listed ➤ For both of our sake, Im not going to filter myself for you ∘</p>

 **<p align="center">**⭒☆━━━BYI━━━☆⭒**</p>**